anonymousAwesome/Pokemon-TCG-GB3/README.md

 (All percentages are approximate.)

-Cards:0/~1000 done
+Cards: 5/~1000 done
 Duelling system: 5% done
 Duelling layout: 50% done
 NPC sprites and portraits: 2% done
 NPC/player interactions: 0% done
-New location designs: 10% done
+New location designs: 2/13 done (8 clubs, hidden basement (2 rooms), FF headquarters (2.5 rooms), and 0.5 airport)
 GUI and displaying text: 0% done
 NPC duel AI: 0% done
 NPC decks: 0% done
 NPC dialogue: 75% done
 Music and sounds: 10% done
 Save/load: 0% done
+Cutscene system: 0% done

 This repo also contains the `obstacle generator.py` Python script, a tool to generate rects for tile collision directly on the loaded image.
 More information about that can be found at the beginning of that file.